Karlcxu/KarlChoiReviews/README.md

 I review things.
-Request me to review something and I will (probably) review it.
+Request me to review something and I will (probably) do it.